 Custodial Credit Risk - For an investment, this is the risk that, in the event of the failure of the counterparty, the government will not be able to cover the value of its investments or collateral securities that are in the possession of an outside party.
 The Board does not have an investment policy that limits the amount of securities that can be held by counterparties.
-The Board's deposits are held by the counterparty but not in the name of the Board.

-Concentrations of Credit Risk - Concentration of credit risk is the risk of loss attributed to the magnitude of a government's investment in a single issuer.
-The Board does not have a formal investment policy that places limits on the amount the Board may invest in any one issuer.
+Concentration of Credit Risk - Concentration of credit risk is the risk of loss attributed to the magnitude of a government's investment in a single issuer.
+The Board does not have a formal policy which places limits on the amount the Board may invest in any one issuer.
+However, the Board's Qualified Zone Academy Bond indenture does limit the amount that the portfolio may be invested in certain securities.
+At least 65% of the portfolio must be invested in direct obligations of the U. S. Treasury or federal agencies that represent the full faith and credit of the United States of America.
+The remainder of the portfolio, but not more than 35% may consist of various other agencies.